 Ontario is currently experiencing a mental health and addictions crisis that intersects with and contributes to homelessness.
 People with poor mental health are more vulnerable; homelessness exacerbates mental illness - a tragic and costly cycle.
-Approximately 30-35% of those experiencing homelessness and up to 75% of women experiencing homelessness have mental illnesses.5
+Approximately 30-35% of those experiencing homelessness have mental illnesses.5